 These recommend that people older than 18 get 22–35 grams (g) of fiber each day.
 They give more specific targets, too, depending on a person’s sex and age.

 A high fiber diet may have important benefits for people with diabetes.
-A 2018 review of studies found that a higher fiber intake was linked to slightly lower fasting blood glucose levels.
+A

 Other research suggests that a high fiber diet can help control a person’s glycosylated hemoglobin levels.
 A glycosylated hemoglobin test shows a person’s average blood glucose level for a few months before the test.
 This indicates how well their diabetes is being managed over time.

 Fiber may provide a range of other health benefits, for everyone.
-Research indicates that it may:

 - lower the risks of developing: